edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

 .. code-block:: bash

-  $ deepstream-app -c deepstream_app_config_yoloV3.txt
+  $ deepstream-app -c deepstream_app_config_yoloV3_tiny.txt

-Note that the Yolo V3 application runs as fast as about 5 fps in FP16 mode on Jetson TX2.
+Note that the Tiny Yolo V3 application runs as fast as about 50 fps in FP32 mode on Jetson TX2.
 You can try different Yolo versions to see their performances.

+The configuration of the tiny Yolo V3 will be used here in the following sections.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Place your trained Yolo model binary and related files